2014–15 Women's FA Cup: Fourth round proper

-Fifth round
+Fifth round proper

 The eight winners of round four are joined by the eight 2014 FA WSL teams.
 The draw was held on 9 March 2015.
 Besides the eight WSL 1 teams, there remain four WSL 2 and four teams from the Premier League (Level 3) teams: Charlton Athletic, Coventry City, Sheffield, Tottenham.
 Matches played on 22 and 24 March.